shravan-padakanti/scala-docs-wiki/Wide-vs-Narrow-Dependencies.md

 ### Lineages

 Computations on RDDs are represented as a **lineage graph**, a DAG representing the computations done on the RDD.
 This representation/DAG is what Spark analyzes to do optimizations.
+Because of this, for a particular operation, it is possible to step back and figure out how a result of a computation is derived from a particular point.

 E.g.: